BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/generalized-civicbase-requirements.md

-# Generalized CosmicSyncCore Requirements for App Integration
+# Generalized CivicBase Requirements for App Integration

 ## 1. Overview

-This document outlines the generalized requirements for CosmicSyncCore, a P2P-based platform designed to enable decentralized data storage and synchronization for various applications.
-CosmicSyncCore aims to provide a flexible, scalable, and secure infrastructure that can support a wide range of app types and use cases.
+This document outlines the generalized requirements for CivicBase, a P2P-based platform designed to enable decentralized data storage and synchronization for various applications.
+CivicBase aims to provide a flexible, scalable, and secure infrastructure that can support a wide range of app types and use cases.

 ## 2. Core Functionality Requirements

 ### 2.1 Data Storage and Retrieval

-CosmicSyncCore must:
+CivicBase must:
 - Provide a flexible data model that can accommodate various data types and structures
 - Support CRUD operations (Create, Read, Update, Delete) for all data types
 - Offer query capabilities for efficient data retrieval